 Twenty-four F/A-18F Block II Super Hornet aircraft are operated by 82 Wing in support of air combat capability requirements.
 The Super Hornet achieved Final Operational Capability in December 2012.
 The Super Hornet aircraft continue to be updated via a spiral upgrade program that ensures Australia's air combat capability edge is maintained. .

 The Airborne Early Warning & Control (AEWC) "Wedgetail" aircraft gathers information from a wide variety of sources, analyses it, and distributes it to all friendly air and surface assets.
-The Airborne Early Warning & Control aircraft controls the tactical battlespace, providing direction for fighter aircraft, surface combatants and land-based elements, as well as supporting aircraft such as tankers and intelligence platforms.
-It is a 'force multiplier' in many Defence and National tasks, enhancing the effectiveness of other capabilities.
+AEWC weapon system comprises 6 aircraft and ground based systems.
+The Airborne Early Warning and Control aircraft controls the tactical battlespace, providing direction for fighter aircraft, surface combatants and land-based elements, as well as supporting aircraft such as tankers and intelligence platforms.

 The C-17A Globemaster III provides the Air Force with an unprecedented capacity for strategic airlift.
 It allows Australia to rapidly deploy troops, supplies, combat vehicles, heavy equipment and helicopters anywhere in the world.